James Simon (sculptor): Magic River - Bradenton, Florida

 In 2019 Simon created the Magic River Mosaic, a 120-foot glass and ceramic mosaic commissioned by Realize Bradenton for a new building that houses the Manatee Chamber of Commerce, retail spaces, and a parking garage.
 The mosaic looks out on to a new public space projected to be completed in 2020.
 The Mosaic celebrates the diverse cultures and daily life of Bradenton with the symbolic “Manatee River” running through the entire composition, tying the narrative together.
 The ceramic fish in the river were created by members of the community through two artist led workshops.
 The glass comes from Youghiogheny glass making factory in Pennsylvania.
 All other ceramic tiles were created by the artist with the exception of a few sliced agate pieces and some Mexican and antique tile.
 Simon noted the Pittsburgh Pirates have a stadium, teams and training facilities in LECOM Park in Bradenton, The Marauders, which is why Pirates baseball is a feature.

+Four Corners Mosaic Sculptures, Cleveland, Ohio

+In 2026 Simon finished his Four Corners Mosaic Sculptures installation, with four sculptures honoring the Buckeye neighborhood's history and modern life.
+This project marked the debut of James Simon's newest offering – a combination of 2D mosaics and 3D relief sculpture into a single piece.
+Designed with two unique perspectives visible from opposing angles, one side is all mosaic, while the other is a combination of relief and mosaic.
+Included in this series are The Boxer, Garden Lady, The Astronomer, and Kid with a Boombox.